sukibaby/itgmania-on-gentoo-guide/README.md

 ## Automatic login (optional)

+There are many ways to achieve this goal.
+The example here is a very minimalistic one which uses features built into systemd to do the job, but you could also use a login manager (gdm, lightdm, etc) to do this.

-Once this is done, you can create a `.xinitrc` file in the user home directory containing a command to run ITGmania:
+Create a `.xinitrc` file in the user home directory containing a command to run ITGmania:

 ```
 echo exec /home/[your username]/itgmania/itgmania